kubesphere/website/content/en/docs/application-store/app-developer-guide/helm-specification.md

               value: {{default "minio" .Values.storage}}
 ```

 The above example defines a ReplicationController template in Kubernetes.
-There some values referenced in it which are defined in `values.yaml`.
+There  are some values referenced in it which are defined in `values.yaml`.

 - `imageRegistry`: The Docker image registry.
 - `dockerTag`: The Docker image tag.